Cost of LivingUpdated May 2026

 How does Corvallis compare to other west cities?

-Among western cities in our database, Corvallis ranks on the higher end for cost of living.
+Among western cities in our database, Corvallis ranks near the middle for cost of living.
 Nearby alternatives include Eugene and Portland.
 Use our comparison tool to see exact category-by-category differences.

 When is the best time to schedule this service in Corvallis?